 Downstream Beneficiation of Extractive Resources

-Drawing on five case studies (Australia, Botswana, Indonesia, Nigeria and Singapore), CCSI provided the Inter-Governmental Forum with guidance on how to develop downstream policies.
-The result is incorporated into this broader guidance on local content, here.
+Drawing on this research and adding the case studies of Botswana and Indonesia, CCSI provided the Inter-Governmental Forum with guidance on how to develop downstream policies.
+The summary findings have been published as a stand alone brief and feed into the broader guidance on local content.

 CCSI is also researching other ways to leverage extractive industries to enhance the economic capability of the host countries.
-See our pages on Employment from Mining and Investments in Land for Agriculture, Fostering Knowledge and Technology Spillovers of Extractive Industries, Local Content Laws & Contractual Provisions, and Conceptualizing Economic Linkages to the Resource Sector.
+See our pages on Local Content Laws and Contractual Provisions, Employment from Mining and Investments in Land for Agriculture, Fostering Knowledge and Technology Spillovers of Extractive Industries, and Conceptualizing Economic Linkages to the Resource Sector.
 Also see our pages on the Mine of the Future to understand the future of linkages under automation, and the impact of trade and investment treaties constraining the policy space on linkage creation.